-Later, while skiing in Colorado, Roman developed stomach pain.
-Gino and Catherine rushed him to the ER, thinking it was appendicitis.
+Later, while skiing in Colorado, Gino and Catherine’s son developed stomach pain.
+The couple rushed him to the ER, thinking it was appendicitis.

-By the spring semester of his junior year, he continued to feel worse.
+By the spring semester of his junior year, their son continued to feel worse.
 And when he landed in the ER at Children’s Health in the summer of 2019, he had a lump in his neck.

-Doctor’s diagnosed Roman with Hodgkin’s lymphoma – the most common cancer in 15- to 19-year-olds, which accounts for about 70% of childhood lymphoma cases in the U.S. each year.
+Doctors diagnosed him with Hodgkin’s lymphoma – the most common cancer in 15- to 19-year-olds, which accounts for about 70% of childhood lymphoma cases in the U.S. each year.

 Gino and Catherine were stunned.

-Not from Dallas and unfamiliar with Children’s Health, they asked for Roman’s scans to be sent to another pediatric hospital on the East Coast for confirmation.
+Not from Dallas and unfamiliar with Children’s Health, they asked for their son’s scans to be sent to another pediatric hospital on the East Coast for confirmation.